firefly-iii/docs/docs/docs/firefly-iii/faq/other.md

 That should solve it.

+## Why is the minimum password length 16 characters?

+[NIST](https://pages.nist.gov/800-63-3/sp800-63b.html) recommends a few things when it comes to passwords:

+1. Prefer long passwords over complex ones.
+2. Don't make people change them regularly.
+3. Check for commonly leaked passwords.
+4. Allow people to see the password they enter.

+Safe for the last one, Firefly III does all of these things.
+You can disable nr.
+3 by disabling the checkbox when you register or change your password.
+The minimum password length can't be changed.

 ## I'm running Internet Explorer or Edge and nothing works?

 Some (older) browsers may not work with Firefly III.
 I have no plans to add support.